Subscribe To This Site

 The town has a population of just under 24,000 and was formally known as Flatstrand which was renamed in 1818 to Frederikshavn (Frederik’s harbour) after King Frederik VI, it is home to a fishing fleet and well known for its fishing industries.

-The town is also home to a Danish Naval Base, the training ship Denmark, the national icebreakers and the royal yacht Dannebrog.
+The town is also home to the Danish Naval Base, the training ship Denmark, the national icebreakers and the royal yacht Dannebrog.

 Located right at the top of the east coast of the Jutland Peninsula, with some of the most beautiful beaches and countryside close by.